-Business travel : German companies dare less China
+Business travel: German companies dare less China

 The Federation of German Industries speaks of a "huge reassessment of China strategies."
 In other words, in order to avoid one-sided dependencies in the future, companies are planning to cut back on their investments in the People's Republic.

 This would have enormous consequences for the German business travel sector.
-Before COVID-19, China was the second most significant long-distance destination for business travel, accounting for 250,000 trips a year, behind the USA.
+Before Covid-19, China was the second most significant long-distance destination for business travel, accounting for 250,000 trips a year, behind the USA.
 And in view of the business class generally booked by companies, China routes are thus likely to be among the most profitable of all for airlines such as Lufthansa.

 "We are seeing a rethink among companies," says Christoph Carnier, president of the German Travel Management Association (VDR).
 "No one wants to be dependent on a single country in the future.
 There will be "a shift in business travel flows," Carnier is convinced.